websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-a-responsive-site/creating-mobile-device-rules.md

 To add actions to a Mobile Device Rule on a Site,

-1. Open the *Site Administration* menu for the DXP Guest Site.
+1. Open the *Site Administration* menu for the Liferay Guest Site.
 1. Click *Site Builder* &rarr; *Pages*.
 1. Click the (![Gear icon](../../images/icon-cog.png)) icon next to *Public Pages*.
 1. Click the *Advanced* tab.